Upper Harz Water Regale: Tourism

 Due to the sheer number of structures and the length of the ditches the Upper Harz Water Regale is best explored on foot.
 Thanks to the Harzwasserwerke a large number of waterside footpaths have been created in recent years: the so-called Wasserwanderwege.
 Visitors can get to know about the typical elements that make up the Upper Harz Water Regale by means of information boards along the clearly marked routes.
 With a few exceptions, most of the ponds can be used by swimmers during the summer months.
 The majority are also leased to local angling clubs.

 History

 Construction

 Mining activity in the Harz goes back to the 10th and 11th centuries.
 The first water wheels in the Harz were erected in the 13th century in the Pandelbach valley southeast of Seesen.
-At that time mining, including this early used of the so-called waterworks (Wasserkünste) for the mines, was managed by the Cistercian abbey at Walkenried.
+At that time mining, including this early use of the so-called waterworks (Wasserkünste) for the mines, was managed by the Cistercian abbey at Walkenried.